Protect your iPhone against viruses and malware with Avast One

-A questionable email alone is unlikely to infect your phone, but you can get a virus from opening an email on your phone if you actively accept or trigger a download.
+A questionable email alone is unlikely to infect your phone, but you can get malware from opening an email on your phone if you actively accept or trigger a download.

 As with text messages, the damage is done when you download an infected attachment from an email or click a link to a malicious website.

-Clicking dubious links on web pages or even on malicious advertisements (sometimes known as “malvertisements”) can download malware to your cell phone.
+Clicking dubious links on web pages or even on malicious advertisements (known as malvertising) can download malware to your cell phone.

 Similarly, downloading software from these websites can also lead to malware being installed on your Android phone or iPhone.